 You can ensure your progress by following some foolproof tactics.
 The use of relevant helpful tools can also keep you on the right track.

 One rookie mistake that most people make is that they work on too many goals simultaneously.
-Focus on one thing at a time.
+Create an action plan and focus on one thing at a time.

 Also, keep track of your progress.
 This will keep you motivated to work harder.